Geometric theories for real number algebra without sign test or dependent choice axiom: Non discrete real closed fields: position of the problem

 \item The continuous semialgebraic maps $ \RRa^n\to\RRa$ are nicely defined in the language of \sa{Crc} and the Horn rules they satisfy are valid in the theory.

 \item Continuity extension principles (as broad as possible) are satisfied in a suitable form in the dynamical theory.

-\item Gluing principles (the broadest possible) for maps defined on a finite covering by semialgebraic openings, or by semialgebraic closures, are satisfied in a suitable form in the dynamical theory. \end{enumerate}
+\item Gluing principles (the broadest possible) for maps defined on a finite covering by semialgebraic opens, or by semialgebraic closed subsets, are satisfied in a suitable form in the dynamical theory. \end{enumerate}

 The following points are open to discussion.
 Item \textsl{\ref{lsalg}} will be dropped if we want to describe more \gui{structure} on $\RR$, for example for an o-minimal structure.
 Item \textsl{\ref{lprimrec}} will be abandoned for example if we wish to introduce all the reals as constants of the theory: in a general dynamical theory $ \sa T=(\cL,\cA) $, $\cL$ and $ \cA $ are only supposed to be naive sets (à la Bishop). \begin{enumerate} \item All function symbols in \sa{Crc} define on $\RR$ continuous semialgebraic maps of their variables (Definition \ref{defiFSAGC2}).